programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 print(df.head())
 ```

 Here we create a dictionary where the keys match the column names, the values are empty lists.
 When we process a record we append these lists.
 The identifier and the title are the same as above.
 For subjects we create a new list.
-PyMarc provide a `subjects` property for the record object, and it collects the following MARC21 fields: 600, 610, 611, 630, 648, 650, 651, 653, 654, 655, 656, 657, 658, 662, 690, 691, 696, 697, 698, 699.
-The actual subject headings can be found in `$a` subfield, but we should be prepared that it is not always available, so we add only the real values (otherwise our list might contain `None` values for those fields that lack `$a`).
+The pymarc library provides a `subjects` property for the record object, which returns all 6XX fields (the subject access fields in MARC21).The actual subject headings can be found in `$a` subfield, but we should be prepared that it is not always available, so we add only the real values (otherwise our list might contain `None` values for those fields that lack `$a`).
 After collecting all subjects into this list, we concatenate them separated by a `|` (pipeline) character, or if the record doesn't have any subject we provide an empty string.
 Finally we add this string to our subject list.
 As we have collected all values into a dictionary, we can use that directly in the data frame creation.

 The other approach is to _create a distinct data frame_ for the subjects (or other repeatable data elements, such as the list of contributors).